Josh-Owen/Wrap-Content-TabLayout/README.md

 ### Setting up the dependency

-For detailed instructions please check out the official [Jitpack documentation](https://jitpack.io/#Josh-Owen/Wrap-Content-TabLayout/Tag)
+For detailed instructions please check out the official [Jitpack documentation](https://jitpack.io/#Josh-Owen/Wrap-Content-TabLayout/Tag).

-You can download the project from the Github's [release page](https://github.com/Josh-Owen/Wrap-Content-TabLayout/releases)
+Additionally you can download the project from the Github's [release's page](https://github.com/Josh-Owen/Wrap-Content-TabLayout/releases)

 Or use Gradle: